 By creating your vision, you are starting summer with the end in mind, and this will help guide your actions to create a fun summer with your family.

 Stay tuned for next time, when I’ll talk about Step 2: Setting your vision for what you want for your business this summer.

-Update 5/31/16 (Post originally written in 2011) – My kids are now 16 and 14, and the older one now has his driver’s license, so our summers look a lot different than when I first wrote this post.
+Update 5/31/17 (Post originally written in 2011) – My kids are now 17 and 15, and the older one now has graduated from high school (so we’re getting ready to send him off to college over the next couple months!), so our summers look a lot different than when I first wrote this post.
 My daughter homeschools, so we developed our own rhythm based on her schedule for the school year.
 However, our schedules are still full and both kids are in and out of the house often, so their presence and erratic schedules can still throw me off.
-I will still be doing the five steps so I can have fun with the kids and still get work done.
+I will still be doing the five steps so I can have fun with my kids and still get work done.

 Starting a doula business and need a little help?
 This simple checklist will give you the steps you need to get up and running.